rossshannon/weekly-weather-mcp/README.md

 ### Example 1: Current Weather

 ```
-User: What's the weather like in New York right now?
+User: What’s the weather like in New York right now?

 AI: Let me check the current weather in New York for you.
 [Calling get_current_weather("New York", timezone_offset=-4)]